paseto-standard/paserk/types/secret.md

 The `[data]` portion will be the Ed25519 secret key as raw bytes.

+Here, Ed25519 secret key means the clamped 32-byte seed followed by the 32-byte public key, as used in the NaCl and libsodium APIs, rather than just the clamped 32-byte seed.

 ### Version 3

 The `[data]` portion will be the P-384 secret key as raw bytes.